Barclays Maintains First Advantage (FA) Equal-Weight Recommendation

 Silver Lake Group, L.L.C. holds 89,881K shares representing 61.45% ownership of the company.
 No change in the last quarter.

-Jpmorgan Chase holds 6,441K shares representing 4.40% ownership of the company.
-In it's prior filing, the firm reported owning 5,968K shares, representing an increase of 7.34%.
-The firm decreased its portfolio allocation in FA by 86.55% over the last quarter.
+Jpmorgan Chase holds 6,816K shares representing 4.66% ownership of the company.
+In it's prior filing, the firm reported owning 6,441K shares, representing an increase of 5.51%.
+The firm increased its portfolio allocation in FA by 0.47% over the last quarter.

 Capital Research Global Investors holds 4,988K shares representing 3.41% ownership of the company.
 No change in the last quarter.